 Each holder of common stock is entitled to one vote for each share held.
+Stockholders do not have cumulative voting rights.

 This solicitation of proxies is made by our board of directors, and all related costs will be borne by us.
 We may reimburse brokerage firms and other persons representing beneficial owners of shares for their expenses in forwarding solicitation material to such beneficial owners.
 Proxies may also be solicited by certain of our directors, officers or administrative employees without the payment of any additional consideration.
 Solicitation of proxies may be made by mail, by telephone, by email, in person or otherwise.